 8. Ask for what you need and ask them what they need.

 If you need more support, you need to speak up.
-Check-in regularly with yourself and your partner.
+Check in regularly with yourself and your partner.
 Consider if your emotional and physical needs are being met.
-Be clear with your partner what you need them to do.
+Be clear with your partner about what you need them to do.